gflanagin/Reaction-Diffusion-Solvers/FEM(Fenics)/README.md

 - `resample_land_cover_on_existing_mesh.py` — regenerates the two `.npy` arrays
   for an already-created mesh using saved coordinate offsets.
 - `export_mesh_to_xdmf.py` — optional ParaView/export helper.

-### `legacy_reference/`

-These are copied for completeness, not part of the recommended path:

-- `terrain_only_mmgs_mesher.py` — older terrain-only MMG route; it imports an `activation` module that is not present as a source file in the original folder.
-- `simple_dem_to_xdmf.py` — direct structured DEM triangulation without the
-  current MMG/land-cover pipeline.
-- `simple_msh_to_xdmf.py` — older meshio conversion.
-- `dem_to_stl.py` — early TIFF-to-STL route.
-- `older_tif_stl_diagnostic.py` — diagnostic for that STL route.

-## Should these scripts be combined?

-The two production steps should remain separate internally.
-Raster alignment is often done once, while mesh parameters are tuned and the mesh is regenerated many times; keeping the aligned TIFF lets those mesh iterations avoid repeating a potentially expensive reprojection.

-A small **runner/orchestrator** that invokes both steps from one command would make sense.
-It could offer `align`, `mesh`, and `all` subcommands and pass the aligned raster directly into the mesher.
-That gives a one-command workflow without turning the two reusable stages into one large monolithic file.
-I would not merge `land_cover_to_capacity.py` into the mesher because `CWD_model.py` imports that mapping at solver runtime.

-## Known issues observed in the existing files

-- `create_mesh.py` saves land-cover class codes as float64; the solver casts them back to int32, so this works but is unnecessarily indirect.
-- `LC_diffusivity.py` reports water using `diffusivity == 0.0`, but the mapping
-  assigns water `0.0001`; that printed count will therefore be misleading.
-- `CWD_model.py` contains references later in the file to names not defined in the displayed solver (`S_func`, `I_func`, `D_func`, `dof_x`, `dof_y`,
-  `xdmf_N`, `xdmf_W`, and `wolf_log`).
-These are solver issues rather than mesh-generation steps, but they will prevent the original file from completing as-is.
-They have been removed from the parameterized review copy;
-  the original file remains untouched.